afgrbz/afgrbz/README.md

 ##   Hi there 👋
 ##   I'm Ahmet Fatih Gurbuz!

-   I’m currently working on .NET development platform.
+   I’m currently working on .NET framework.

    In line with these studies,I am an active participant in the bootcamp program of [Patika.dev](https://patika.dev)